nickdunn/form-controls/README.markdown

 [EventEx](http://github.com/yourheropaul/eventex/tree/master) is a wrapper around Symphony's event model which allows you to submit entries to more than one section at a time.
 Form Controls has been developed in conjunction with EventEx, so they support and complement each other well.

 ### Using section handles `articles[...]` instead of `fields[...]`
 The Symphony default is to pass field names in the form `fields[handle]`.
-EventEx changes this so that `fields` is repaced with the handle of the section into which you are posting.
+EventEx changes this so that `fields` is replaced with the handle of the section into which you are posting.
 To account for this, each control template has an optional `section` parameter which defaults to `fields`:

 	<xsl:call-template name="form:input">
 		<xsl:with-param name="section" select="'articles'"/>
 		<xsl:with-param name="handle" select="'title'"/>
 	</xsl:call-template>

 	<input type="text" name="articles[title]" />

 Posting multiple entries is also supported, using a numeric predicate that can be passed in the `section` parameter: